DePrettoM/EEGpal/README.md

 ## How to install and run
 1. Download the EEGpal repository on your local drive.
-2. If you already have an EEGlab version mapped in your Matlab path, remove it, as it could cause a conflict with the EEGlab version included in EEGpal.
+2. If you already have an EEGLAB version mapped in your Matlab path, remove it, as it could cause a conflict with the EEGLAB version included in EEGpal.
 3. Add this folder to your local Matlab path (use of the command *setpath('path of the EEGpal folder')*.
 4. Use the command *EEGpal* to start the software.